Uber begins mapping public roads in Dallas for its self-driving systems

 Looking ahead, Uber expects that cars like those it’s currently testing will replace drivers in some situations, but not right away.
 Instead, it’s predicting a “long period of hybrid autonomy” in which autonomous vehicles are deployed “gradually” against specific use cases — for instance, in scenarios involving substantial traffic, complex routes, or unusual weather or during “high-demand events” such as concerts or sporting events.

 Uber isn’t naive — it concedes that its investments in autonomous vehicles may “add to driver dissatisfaction over time” — but it says that it expects that drivers will “[remain a] critical and differentiating [market] advantage” for it and continue to be “valued partners” for the long term.
-That said, Uber also predicts that autonomous vehicles will “substantially” reduce the cost of providing ridesharing, meal delivery, or logistics services.
+That said, Uber also predicts that autonomous vehicles will “substantially” reduce the cost of providing ride-sharing, meal delivery, or logistics services.

 Uber has a mixed track record when it comes to self-driving car research, to put it mildly.
 It restarted tests of its driverless cars in Pittsburgh last December, eight months after one of its prototype Volvo SUVs struck and killed a pedestrian in Tempe, Arizona, and began manual tests in San Francisco and Toronto.